saeed-amiri/update_structure/README.md

             @RADIUS=25
             ############### INTERACTIVE VALUES ###########
-            intereface location -> caculated by analysing script If PDB then read it from the PDB file, otherwise from the fixed value set in here
+            intereface location -> caculated by analysing script If READ then read it from the READ file, otherwise from the fixed value set in here
-            @PDB=True
+            @READ=True
+            @FILE=GRO
-            If no PDB the interface is got from here: (They should set anyway)
+            If no READ the interface is got from here: (They should set anyway)
             @INTERFACE=12.81
             interface thickness
             @INTERFACE_WIDTH=10.47